 A spinal tap is done by a trained healthcare provider.
 Ask your child’s healthcare provider in advance if you can stay with your child in the hospital room.
 Your child may bring along a favorite toy, such as a stuffed animal, for comfort.

 Follow all instructions from your child’s healthcare provider.
 Schedule a follow-up appointment to review the results of the test.

 Your child will need to lie still and rest for a few hours after the test.
 Some soreness in the low back is normal.
 You can give your child pain medicine such as acetaminophen.

 Some children may have a headache after a spinal tap.
 The headache is usual mild and goes away on its own.
 Your child's healthcare provider may prescribe pain medicine for a headache.

-For more severe headaches, your child's doctor may recommend an epidural blood patch.
-This is a procedure in which the person's own blood is injected through the epidural at or near the lumbar puncture site to seal the area and prevent spinal fluid leakage.
+For more severe headaches, the healthcare provider may advise an epidural blood patch.
+This is a procedure in which the person's own blood is injected through the epidural at or near the spinal tap site.
+This seals the area and prevents spinal fluid leakage.

 Call your child’s healthcare provider if your child has any of the following:

 Before you agree to the test or the procedure for your child make sure you know: